Lattice-dependent orientational order in active crystals

 Thus, our findings reveal that polarity-bond interactions enable one to control the orientational order of active crystals through the lattice structure.
 Experimentally, such control could be achieved in systems of either metal-dielectric Janus colloids \cite{Yan2016,Zhang2021i,Das2024}, which interact electrostatically through turn-towards or turn-away torques, or macroscopic robots, which can be programmed to do so.
 Under confinement, active Janus colloids form crystals at high densities due to their repulsive interactions \cite{Das2024}.
 These repulsive interactions, when approximated for small displacements of the particles around their lattice sites, would give rise to the elastic forces considered in our model.
 Alternatively, the particles can be placed in engineered lattices made either with grooved substrates \cite{VanBlaaderen1997,Lin2000,Ortiz-Ambriz2016} or with periodic optical potentials generated with interfering lasers \cite{Burns1990,Brunner2002,Mangold2003}.
 In such lattices, both the structure and the lattice constant can be controlled.
 In our model, these changes would affect the lattice angles and the value of the distance-dependence parameter $\Omega$, which would then impact the orientational order of the active crystal.

 From a theoretical standpoint, our findings introduce the notion of lattice-dependent orientational order, which describes states in which rotational symmetry is broken through a coupling to the lattice structure.
 By revealing that the lattice structure can impact the orientational order in active crystals, our work complements previous studies of active solids, which mainly focused on how activity distorts or even melts their crystalline structure \cite{Briand2018,Ophaus2021,Shi2023}.
-More generally, our findings call for further developments of general continuum theories of active solids \cite{Maitra2019c,Scheibner2020,Shen2025,Keta2024,Kole2025}: A challenge for future work is to generalise them to incorporate information about the lattice structure which, as we have found, can affect orientational order.
+Our work also complements recent studies on the impact of spatial anisotropy, such as the one imposed by a lattice, on flocks \cite{Solon2022,Popli2025,Dopierala2025}.
+More generally, our findings call for further developments of general continuum theories of active solids \cite{Maitra2019c,Scheibner2020,Shen2025,Keta2025,Kole2025}: A challenge for future work is to generalise them to incorporate information about the lattice structure which, as we have found, can affect orientational order.

 \textbf{Conflicts of interest}

 There are no conflicts of interest to declare.